opendocsg/slw-judgments-backfill/2014_SGHC_198/report.md

 _Tort_ – _Negligence_ – _Contributory negligence_

 [LawNet Editorial Note: The appeal to this decision in Civil Appeal No 175 of 2014 was allowed by the Court of Appeal on 17 March 2016.
-See [2016] SGCA 16.]
+See <span class="citation">[2016] SGCA 16</span>.]

 8 October 2014 Judgment Reserved.